tronprotocol/java-tron/shell.md

   stop the service

+* `-c`

+  configuration file path,default loading of `config.conf`

+* `-d`

+  database output directory, default path `output-directory`

+* `-j`

+  jar package path,default package name `FullNode.jar `

 * `-mem`

-  secify the memory of the started service, size in MB
+  specifies the memory of the started service, size in`MB`,jvm's startup maximum memory will be adjusted according to this parameter

 #### build project

-* `--quickstart`

-  start a project quickly

-* `-clone`
-  clone the latest code for the master branch from`https://github.com/tronprotocol/java-tron`

-* `-download`
+* `-cb`

-  get the latest version of java-tron distribution quickly
+  start.sh can be used independently, get the latest code, and compile

-* `--cb`

-  clone and build the project

-* `--upgrade`
+* `--release`

-  update the latest version and backup the local jar package
+  get the latest version of the `jar` package from github

 #### rebuild manifest